mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### Principle : Utility of research - overcoming the tension between the rich context and generalisation of results

+Hoadley and Campos [@hoadley_design-based_2022] analyse DBR is also through the possible utility and outcomes of the research which the authors synthesise as including: design processes, domain theories, design principles or patterns, onological innovations, new hypothesis, and transformative learning of the researcher.

 Barab and Squire [@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.

 ### Critiques, development and synthesis within Activity theory approaches - NEEDED HERE?
 IF NOT WHERE?

+#### Summary of critiques of DBR that AT can help address

+**On Context**
+One of Engeström's critiques of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.

+For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016].

+Also see O'Neill's summary above on depth of context  [@oneill_understanding_2016]

 #### Existing gaps in concepts & critiques